25 Best Webinar Software Platforms of June 2023 (Top 7 Picks)

 Recognizing as a thought leader and industry stalwart can improve customer retention and customer lifetime value for your business, which can help you boost sales in the long term.

 While most online businesses are hosting webinars today, it doesn’t mean they can turn prospects into customers.

 That’s the reason why most webinars see get a high conversion rate.

-Statistics suggest that webinars have a 35% to 45% registrant to attendee conversion rate.
+Statistics suggest that webinars have a 35% to 45% registrant-to-attendee conversion rate.
 And after that, most webinar hosts expect a single-digit conversion rate.

-The right webinar plan, used in the right place at the right time will make all the difference.
+The right webinar plan, used in the right place at the right time, will make all the difference.

 Here are a few tips to help your webinars stand out: